 - Ensure all densifiers, grouts, sealers, guards, epoxies etc. have been cured to their manufacturer specifications (touch dry is not sufficient).

-- Ensure the area is clean and free from any prior coatings and any foreign materials that will contaminate or compromise the Base Coat.
+- Ensure the area is clean and free from any foreign materials that will contaminate or compromise the Base Coat.

-The time taken to apply the Skudo Commercial System will depend upon a number of factors, including surface type, space available, application method and the crew experience.
-Below are some application times from previous jobs by several contractors:
+The time taken to apply the Skudo Commercial System will depend upon a number of factors, including surface type, space available, and the crew experience.

 Base Coat Spread Rates